hilbix/tino/howto/vnc.md

 Security warning:

-Using `netcat` this way **is not very secure** as anybody, who can connect to 127.0.0.1 on Machine D, is able to access the VNC port this way.
+**Using `netcat` this way is insecure** as anybody, who can connect to 127.0.0.1 on Machine D, is able to access the VNC port this way.

 Note that your browser is such a beast, as nothing prevents web pages to contain or access URL `http://127.0.0.1:5901/`.
 (This is not able to open some RFB connection, but triggers the connection which might be undesireable.)